 Your Support is Vital to Our Continued Success

 We are deeply grateful to all who have made contributions to support our mission!
-As the number of brain injury survivors in the Bay Area increases, Schurig Center continues to meet their needs by expanding our services thanks to the generosity of community members like you.
+As the number of brain injury survivors in the Bay Area increases, Schurig Center continues to meet their needs by strengthening and expanding our services thanks to the generosity of community members like you.